 Air Travel Safety

+International and domestic flights are on the rise, with more flights coming back online every day.
 Major airlines are stepping up to do their part to mitigate the spread of the coronavirus by taking extra precautions to deeply sanitize areas that passengers repeatedly touch or where they sit, stand, or even breath.
-Major airlines, including American, Delta, Southwest, and United, are in close contact with the world’s health organizations at the WHO and CDC, which this month published updated guidelines for cleaning aircraft during the outbreak.
+Airline carriers including American, Delta, Southwest, and United are in close contact with the world’s health organizations at the WHO and CDC, which this month published updated guidelines for cleaning aircraft during the outbreak.

 Get travel insurance